How to buy through direct award

 What is direct award?

-Ways to buy through direct award vary depending on the agreement and can include:
+The buying process for direct award will vary depending on the type of agreement you are using.
+It can include:

 • evaluation processes: a catalogue process where you evaluate product or service descriptions against pre-defined criteria before making a selection